Listener letter on science: Support

 The letter writers were supported by National Party Member of Parliament Paul Goldsmith, who stated that "we should learn about Māori understandings of the world, but not at the expense of our expertise in what the rest of the world call science."
 In addition, American biologist Jerry Coyne, British biologist Richard Dawkins, and University of Auckland literary academic Brian Boyd likened moves to elevate Māori indigenous knowledge to the same level as science as the equivalent of teaching creationism and Intelligent Design in the school curriculum.
 Coyne and Dawkins also objected to the Royal Society of New Zealand's investigation of Cooper and Nola.
 Similar sentiments were echoed by conservative British social commentator and associate editor of The Spectator Toby Young, who defended Cooper and likened the Royal Society's investigation to a witch hunt.

-In mid-November 2021, the New Zealand Free Speech Union objected to the Royal Society's investigation as an attack on academic freedom and organised a fundraiser to support Cooper and Nola.
+In mid-November 2021, the Free Speech Union objected to the Royal Society's investigation as an attack on academic freedom and organised a fundraiser to support Cooper and Nola.

 In late December 2021, seven academics (Victoria University of Wellington Associate Dean Michael Johnston, Victoria University of Wellington Senior Lecturer James Kierstead, Dr David Lillis, Massey University chemistry professor Peter Schwerdtfeger, Auckland University of Technology environmental science professor Lindsey White, and University of Auckland professor Brian Boyd) published a joint letter in the website Newsroom defending the co-authors of the Listener letter from accusations of racism and urging universities and the Royal Society to uphold academic freedom and scientific inquiry.

 2022 symposium

 In mid December 2021, University of Auckland Vice-Chancellor Freshwater announced that a symposium would be held in early 2022 to discuss and debate the relationship between matauranga Māori and science.
 The symposium would host representatives from various viewpoints including mātauranga Māori, science, the humanities, and Pacific knowledge systems.
 Freshwater stated that the University of Auckland had also been undergoing a programme to "review and refresh" its commitment to academic freedom and freedom of expression.
 This programme is headed by Professor Peter Hunter, who confirmed that the University had a mechanism to debate controversial issues via its "Hot Topics" forum.

 According to Stuff, in March 2022 a spokesman for the university confirmed that the symposium had been delayed.
+Instead of the promised symposium and an open debate platform, the University's Faculty of Science invited staff to participate in the Mātauranga Engagement Programme, contrary to the expectation of an open dialogue.
+The Free Speech Union noted that "the explicit statement that it was not to be a space for debating or invalidating its role in science is contradictory."